Blank-Wallet/extension-whitepaper/src/business-model/business-model.md

 The Community Angels will be used to further spread the word about Blank across social media, forums, and discussion channels.

 Angels will act as an extension of our team in the community and take on several responsibilities.
 For example, they will answer questions of Blank’s users on major forums, explain the new features or updates on their social media accounts or administer official Blank’s social media groups.
-As a compensation for their time and effort, Community Angels will receive BLNK tokens as a fixed fee.
+As a compensation for their time and effort, Community Angels will receive BLANK tokens as a fixed fee.

 We are aware of the potential risks posed by such a program - lack of defined role, criteria of representatives and excessive behavior or spam.
 To prevent these risks with the Blank Community Angels, we will carefully monitor their activities to be in line with our values and run audits periodically to ensure all rules are adhered to.
 There will also be an opportunity to report any misuse of the Angel’s perks directly to us.